1. Overview of the Hawk Computer

 The high 30 bits of the address specifies one word in memory, while the low two bits may be used to specify a byte in that word.
 Thus, the Hawk memory consists of up to 230 words or up to 232 bytes, 4 gigabytes.
 These figures are typical of computers designed since the 1970's, but as with most computers, it is unlikely that all memory addresses will refer to real memory.

-The Hawk memory may also be viewed as an array of bytes, with addresses ranging from 0 to 232–1, so that address 0 refers to the first byte, which is stored in the first word, and address 1 refers to the second byte, which is also stored in the first word.
-This overlapped view of memory as either an array of bytes or of words dates back to the IBM System 360 family of mainframes, introduced in 1965, and this view is shared by all but the very smallest of modern computers.
+The Hawk memory may also be viewed as an array of bytes, with addresses ranging from 0 to 232–1, so that addresses 0 refers to the first byte, which is stored in the first word, and address 1 refers to the second byte, which is also stored in the first word.
+Finally, the memory may be viewed as an array of halfwords, so that addresses 0 and 1 refer to the first halfword, while addresses 2 and 3 refer to the second halfword.

 1.3.
 CPU Resources